superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/sofleplus/firmware-changelog.md

 ### RGB Layer indicator
 1. Add RGB indicator for layer 1 (teal); 2 (purple); 3 (yellow); 4 (blue).
 The rest are not added, suitable for users who do not want RGB indicator.

+### Known issues
+1. By touching the keys may not able to wake the computer from sleep if the trackball is already in deep sleep.
+You need to use mouse to wake your computer.
+2. RGB seems unable to sleep after leave idle.
+3. Sometimes keyboard is acting weird during fresh restart, re-plugging usb c and leave it idle from 10s then only start using it seems able to fix.
+Still monitoring.

-### Notes
+### Future patches
+1. To fix known issues listed
-1. To add left pet to oled
+2. To add left pet to oled
-2. To add rgb for trackball
+3. To add rgb for trackball
-3. Haptic buzz is disabled due to certain confliction that requires to debug.
+4. Haptic buzz is disabled due to certain confliction that requires to debug.

 ## Firmware: Version 1.2
 Released on August 3, 2023, `xcmkb_sofleplus_2040_vial-ud-p_rp2040_ce-v1.2(left/right)`.
 Fixed the first RGB led not lit up.